- Sample Itinerary

 Sleepy Hollow 435-564-8189 (clean with lower rates)

-*When making advance reservations at the Comfort Inn, mention that you are on a Holiday River Expedition trip and you will be extended a discounted rate on your room (see above).
+*When making advance reservations at the River Terrace Inn or Comfort Inn, mention that you are on a Holiday River Expedition trip and you will be extended a discounted rate on your room (see above).
+You will need a trip invoice at check-in.

 Holiday River Expedition's Travel Agents - Mateja Harrington & Cindy Swenson with Cruise and Travel Masters are happy to assist you with your travel plans.
 Contact Mateja or Cindy to take the work out of "Getting Here".